 Haloarene or aryl halide is a chemical compound containing arenes, where one or more hydrogen atoms are bonded to the aromatic ring are replaced with halogens.
 They are generally denoted by “Ar-X” where ‘X’ denotes the halogen atom attached and ‘Ar’ stands for the aryl group.
 Some reactions of aryl halides are discussed below.

 Reaction of Aryl halide – Electrophilic Substitution Reaction

 Electrophile refers to an electron seeking species.
-Thus electrophilic substitution reaction refers to the reaction in which an electrophile substitutes another electrophile in an organic compound.
+Thus, electrophilic substitution reaction refers to the reaction in which an electrophile substitutes another electrophile in an organic compound.
 Aryl halide undergoes the usual electrophilic reactions of the benzene ring such as halogenation, nitration, sulphonation and Friedel-Crafts reactions.
-We will discuss them one-by-one, but let’s first understand the behavior of aryl halide towards the attack of an electrophile:
+We will discuss them one-by-one, but let’s first understand the behaviour of aryl halide towards the attack of an electrophile:

 - Due to –I effect (electron withdrawing nature) of halogen, benzene ring gets somewhat deactivated towards electrophilic substitution reaction.

 - Due to its various resonating structures, there’s an excess of an electron or negative charge over ortho- and para- positions of the ring than the meta- position.
 Thus, aryl halide is o- and p- directive towards electrophilic substitution reaction.